Margin Account or Securities-Backed Lines of Credit (SBLOC) Abuse

 In one particular situation, a financial advisor recommended the purchase of $500,000 thousand in bonds though there was only about $250,000 in the account.
 The other $250,000 was "borrowed" from the brokerage firm, which charged interest.
 The advisor sold the idea as a win-win as the interest on the bonds exceeded the loan interest rate.
 What the advisor failed to explain was that, unlike a home loan, when the collateral falls in value, the firm demands payment in what is referred to as a "margin call."
 If payment is not met, the security is sold out at the firm's discretion.
 That's what happened in this instance to our client.
 The bond was severely downgraded, and the price was almost cut in half.
 The client, a conservative bond investor by nature, lost just about everything.

-In the same vain, firms can recommend a line of credit, also known as a securities backed line of credit (SBLOC), instead of margin, but the principal is the same.
+In the same vein, firms can recommend a line of credit, also known as a securities backed line of credit (SBLOC), instead of margin, but the principle is the same.
 In recent matter, the client had almost a million dollars in liquid mutual funds.
-His intent was to sell $400,000 to make a real estate.
+His intent was to sell $400,000 to make a real estate purchase.
 The financial advisor did not want her to sell as it would disrupt a fee trail he was receiving.
 He instead recommended the line of credit which was collateralized against the mutual funds.
 When a market correction occurred, the mutual funds were liquidated by the firm.
 The client never had the opportunity to recover financially when the funds returned to value.Skilled Margin Abuse Attorneys

 While margin investing can double the gains on an investment, it also doubles the risk.
 In fact, because interest immediately begins to be charged to the account and a temporary drop in the stock value can cause liquidation, the danger is even greater than many investors realize.